Winterton Lighthouse: Later developments

-On Lady Day 1687 the rights to the lease were acquired by Sir Edward Turnour.
+On Lady Day 1687 the rights to the lease were acquired by Edward Turnour of Orford, son of Sir Edward Turnour, and the afore-named Gore’s grandson.
 Later that year the 'old great-lighthouse' was demolished due to shore erosion and a new tower built further inland (the 'small light' being rebuilt at the same time).
 Samuel Thornton's chart of 1702-07 shows the 'Fire light' at Winterton and alongside it the 'New light', as well as the two leading lights at Winterton Ness.
 The patent rights passed to Henry Grey of Billingbear in 1720, and then by descent to the Aldworth-Neville family and the Lords Braybrooke.

 According to several sources, the lighthouse was rebuilt in 1790.
 In November 1791 the brazier was replaced with a fixed array of Argand lamps and reflectors.
 The lighthouse was described by John Purdy in 1838 as 'a stone tower, on crown-lease, built in 1790.
 It stands on Winterton Point, is 52 feet in height, and exhibits a brilliant fixed light, which may be seen nearly twenty miles off'.

 The Small Light was deemed unnecessary following the establishment of a pair of lighthouses at Happisburgh, some 10 miles up the coast, and it was therefore decommissioned on 1 January 1791.

 The Ness Lights remained operational in the early nineteenth century, but by this time the surrounding shoals and channels had altered significantly.
 In 1826 Lieut.
 William Hewett R.N., who had been engaged by the Lords of the Admiralty to survey the lights on this part of the coast, wrote: